Jurorno9/cppScrape/README.md

 </code>

 ***WRAPPER EXECUTABLE USAGE***
-If you want to emulate the behavoir of the older version, or to be able to simply run this as a command instead, download the included main.hpp as well as your c++ compiler of choice (I have used msvc and g++) and run the following <code>g++ main.cpp -lcurl</code> to build a executable for your system, than use the following syntax:
+If you want to run this utility as a command, download and compile the included main.hpp, then usage of the executable is as follows:

-  - ./cppScrape {insert url} : will use default <code>TAGS</code> and <code>FILENAME</code> to generate out.tsv from the given url
+  - `./cppScrape <url>` : will use default <code>TAGS</code> and <code>FILENAME</code> to generate out.tsv from the given url

-  - ./cppScrape {insert url}, {insert html tags} : will generate a out.tsv from the given url and format out.tsv using the given html tags
+  - `./cppScrape <url>, <html tags>` : will generate a out.tsv from the given url and format out.tsv using the given html tags